Frequently Asked Questions (FAQ)

 It works when I test it but not when I upload it?

-I already have scripts on my page and when I add yours they all stop working?
+I already have scripts on my page and when I add yours they all (or some of them) stop working?

 A lot of scripts (mine included) rely on a thing called an 'onload' event handler.
 This starts the script running once the page is loaded.
 Unfortunately, only one onload handler can work at a time on any page; if you have more than one, then none of them work!